10 Best Wood for Shelves – Bookcases, Closets, and More

 maple wood

 If you are a wood furniture lover, you’ll know maple is a common material for various pieces.
-If you’re making wood shelves, then using maple wood might be suitable for you.
+And if wooden shelves are on your to-do list, I’d highly recommend using this wood type.
+It’s served me well in many of my creations.

 Pros